ECE-IoT/ECE-IoT.github.io/docs/index.md

 # ESP IoT Framework

 This frameworks intention is to simplify the development of ESP32 IoT Devices, which interact with AWS Services.
-The framework is complemented by the [AWS IoT Framework](https://github.com/ECE-IoT/aws-iot-framework)
+In addition its intentions is to simplify the development of back-end applications based on AWS Lamda functions

 ## Motivation